Canon T6 vs Panasonic GH4

 Feature comparison: Canon T6 vs Panasonic GH4

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GH4 has an electronic viewfinder (2359k dots), while the T6 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GH4 offers a wider field of view (100%) than the one in the T6 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GH4 has a higher magnification (0.67x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon T6 and Panasonic GH4 in connection with corresponding information for a sample of similar cameras.

 |Canon T6»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon T6|